-We found four studies which reported a non-significant difference in µ between people with and without ADHD.
+We found five outcomes from four different studies which reported a non-significant difference in µ between people with and without ADHD.
 We followed the recommendation from Rosenthal (1995) and assigned these studies an effect size of 0, rather than discarding them.
 It is possible that this decission alteres our findings.
 To check this possibility, we performed the same analysis removing these studies.

 Figure S1 shows the forest and funnel plots of the effect size estimation without the studies with assigned sample size of 0.
-The estimated combined effect size is the same as the main meta-analysis and the assymetry in the funeel plot remains.
+The estimated combined effect size is slightly larger than the main meta-analysis (0.0497 vs. 0.0447) and the assymetry in the funeel plot remains.